NavehVH/Job-AI-Agent/README.md

 The agent fetches job data from multiple platforms, filters strictly for Israel, and uses OpenAI gpt-4o-mini to analyze the actual job description (not just the title) in order to decide whether a role is truly entry-level and worth notifying about.

 ---

+## Next steps to add to this project
+Right now we get data from around 40 companies and ability to read linkedin 24 last hours posts.
+The next phase focuses on transforming the sequential data collector into a robust, high-performance, and cost-efficient AI agent.
+This involves transitioning to a multi-threaded architecture consisting of four distinct fetcher/analysis threads to maximize concurrency and bypass platform limitations (Workday heavy load, JobSpy delays).
+To ensure cost-efficiency, we will implement Pre-Database Filtering (simple text checks for senior-level keywords like 'VP', 'Director', 'בכיר') to discard irrelevant jobs before they are stored and processed.
+The core goal is the creation and integration of the AI Brain, which will use the OpenAI API to perform the final, sophisticated junior/seniority classification.
+Following this, the agent will gain a professional UI Dashboard to display the most relevant classified jobs and an integrated Notification System to alert the user immediately upon a highly-relevant job being posted.

 ## Features